 Use IPv4 Only

-netcat is a tool which supports both IPv4 and IPv6 and in some cases we may want to only enable the IPv4 protocol.
+netcat is a tool that supports both IPv4 and IPv6 and in some cases, we may want to only enable the IPv4 protocol.
 This is especially useful for listening to a specific port.
 We will use

 -4 as an option to enable only IPv4.